 Solar Incentives & Financing in Indiana

-What type of solar incentives are available?
+What type of federal solar incentives are available?

 Indiana SRECs